wthxrsh/wFit/README.md

-# wFit - MERN Calorie and Workout Tracker
+# wTrack - MERN Calorie and Workout Tracker

 This is a full-stack MERN application for tracking daily caloric intake and workout routines.